Suryadev699/100DaysofDevOps/Day 45.md

 To resolve the issues in the Dockerfile and successfully build the Docker image, follow these steps:

-Open the dockerfile located at /opt/docker on App Server 2.
+Open the dockerfile located at /opt/docker on App Server.

 The corrected Dockerfile should look like this: